DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - SP 800-37 Rev 2, Risk Management Framework for Information Systems and Organizations
     - SP 800-39, Managing Information Security Risk
     - SP 800-30 Rev 1, Guide for Conducting Risk Assessments
-    - The **RMF 800-37 has 7 steps**, and **six cyclical phases**: (PCSIAAM People Can See I AM ALWAYS Monitoring)
+    - The **📝RMF 800-37 has 7 steps**, and **six cyclical phases**: (PCSIAAM People Can See I AM ALWAYS Monitoring)
-      - **Prepare** to execute the RMF from an organization and system-level perspective by establishing a context and priorities for managing security and privacy risk
+      - **🔥Prepare** to execute the RMF from an organization and system-level perspective by establishing a context and priorities for managing security and privacy risk
-      - **Categorize** the system and the information processed, stored, and transmitted by the system based on an analysis of the impact of loss
+      - **🔥Categorize** the system and the information processed, stored, and transmitted by the system based on an analysis of the impact of loss
-      - **Select** an initial set of controls for the system and tailor the controls as needed to reduce risk to an acceptable level based on an assessment of risk
+      - **🔥Select** an initial set of controls for the system and tailor the controls as needed to reduce risk to an acceptable level based on an assessment of risk
-      - **Implement** the controls and describe how the controls are employed within the system and its environment of operation
+      - **🔥Implement** the controls and describe how the controls are employed within the system and its environment of operation
-      - **Assess** the controls to determine if the controls are implemented correctly, operating as intended, and producing the desired outcomes with respect to satisfying the security and privacy requirements
+      - **🔥Assess** the controls to determine if the controls are implemented correctly, operating as intended, and producing the desired outcomes with respect to satisfying the security and privacy requirements
-      - **Authorize** the system or common controls based on a determination that the risk to organizational operations and assets, individuals, and other organizations, and the nation is acceptable
+      - **🔥Authorize** the system or common controls based on a determination that the risk to organizational operations and assets, individuals, and other organizations, and the nation is acceptable
-      - **Monitor** the system and associated controls on an on-going basis to include assessing control effectiveness, documenting changes to the system and environment of operation, conducting risk assessments and impact analysis, and reporting the security and privacy posture of the system
+      - **🔥Monitor** the system and associated controls on an on-going basis to include assessing control effectiveness, documenting changes to the system and environment of operation, conducting risk assessments and impact analysis, and reporting the security and privacy posture of the system
     - See my overview article, [The NIST Risk Management Framework](https://blog.balancedsec.com/p/the-nist-risk-management-framework)
   - There are other risk frameworks, such as the British Standard BS 31100 -- be familiar with frameworks and their goals
+  - Regular risk monitoring and review involves tracking risk treatment progress, reviewing risk assessments, and analyzing incident reports.

 [1.11](#1.11) Understand and apply threat modeling concepts and methodologies (OSG-9 Chpt 1)
 - **Threat Modeling**: security process where potential threats are identified, categorized, and analyzed; can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed